fivetwentythree/minimal/content/_index.md

 ---
-title: "Posts"
+title: "Main"
 ---
-where does this show up
+I have seen many things but this is not the time to tell them all.